10/31/2024

 Mike Dennison

 It's a mixed bag.
-In some parts of our product lines we see some requests for us to give some price considerations.
+In some parts of our product lines, we see some requests for us to give some price consideration.
 Usually it's around something specific to a product launch or a product engagement.
 On a widespread basis, no, we're not seeing that.
 We continue to try to drive pricing through innovation.
-And so the more we can innovate on new products and get new products and OEMs across every one of our product segments, we can drive price up.
+And so the more we can innovate on new products and get new products to the very end, across every one of our product segments, we can drive price up.
 So not a significant issue for us.
-It's part of the reality of the macro-orient.
+It's part of the reality of the macro-oriented.
 You're not wrong for asking.
 I think it's a good question.
-But for the most part it's not a meaningful part of the
+But for the most part, it's not a meaningful part of our

 speaker

-reality.
 And the reality is we're going to continue to invest in R&D because making sure that we're getting the newest, best products out there is going to give us the best opportunity to continue with our gross margin profile.
-Thank you guys.
+Thank you, guys.
+Thank you, Jim.

 speaker